Motions in New York Actions

 - temporary custody of minor children

-- temporary visitation of minor children
+- temporary parenting time with the minor children

 - temporary child support